 Drupal core and module versions

-We are using Drupal 7 and we strive to keep all core and non-core modules current with the latest stable release.
+We strive to keep all core and non-core modules current with the latest stable release.
 We will perform site testing against Drupal core and module updates to ensure that functionality and presentation is what we expect.

 We maintain a list of carefully reviewed modules.
 We have reviewed these modules extensively for security, reliability, stability and mainstream usage within the Drupal community.
 You should limit your site development to this list of modules.

 - Administration menu